ray-project/ray/doc/source/serve/multi-app.md

 :::{note}
 You must remove `host` and `port` from the application entry.
 In a multi-application config, specifying cluster-level options within an individual application isn't applicable, and is not supported.
 :::

+## One application vs Multiple Applications
+It can be useful to deploy multiple independent applications on one Ray cluster.
+However, it is also important to keep in mind the downsides of doing so.

+We suggest you deploy multiple applications per cluster if:
+* You want to save cost by sharing resources between applications.
+* You have many small independent models, and you want to be able to easily add and delete models often.

+However, we suggest you limit to one application per cluster if:
+* Your applications are large and require a lot of resources.
+Deploying multiple applications per cluster can cause competition of resources in this case.
+* You want better isolation between applications.
+Although applications are independent of one another, isolation can't be guaranteed.
+Also, if you need to change the configuration of the cluster for one application, all other applications will also be affected.